KShervington/GridLM-ForzaMS23/README.md

+# Data collection

-Run the application with `npm run start`.
+Run the application for data collection with `npm run start`.

 # Example of telemetry Data